Tiwari-Ankush/flask-code-with-harry/README.md

    in that we will add, instance >> by which we can understand and database interact..
        > first we add todo instance (todo=Todo(title="First todo",  descr="ankush tiwari")  # this is a todo ka instance)
        >then write a add instance and commit instance of that session

+       run the app.py
+       and add db file again into a https://inloop.github.io/sqlite-viewer/

+       output looks like >>